TheArtOfficial/ArtOfficialStudio-Documentation/README.md

     processors=32
     ```

-**You are now ready to proceed with logging into Docker with your GitHub Token and running the ArtOfficial Studio image!**
+**You are now ready to proceed with running the ArtOfficial Studio image!**

----

 ---